Engine Capacity Rating

 The Cadillac Escalade is America's definitive full-size luxury SUV — a vehicle that has long set the template for bold, commanding road presence paired with a genuinely premium cabin.
 In the UAE it appeals to buyers who want maximum interior drama and a statement exterior that neither a European nor Japanese rival quite matches.
 Prices for the 2026 Escalade start from AED 560,000.

-• Pros: the curved OLED interior is the most technologically striking dashboard in the full-size SUV segment at any price — it genuinely outclasses what BMW and Range Rover offer at similar money.
+Pros: the curved OLED interior is the most technologically striking dashboard in the full-size SUV segment at any price — it genuinely outclasses what BMW and Range Rover offer at similar money.
 The V8 soundtrack and straight-line pace in the higher trims are hard to replicate elsewhere in this class.
+Cons: fuel consumption at 6 Km/L on a mixed cycle reflects the weight and engine size — it is thirstier than the diesel options available in European rivals.
+The sheer exterior size can make urban car parks a daily challenge in Dubai and Abu Dhabi.

 The Cadillac Escalade retains approximately 43% of its value after five years — below GMC Yukon at 46%, which is a meaningful gap for a vehicle at this price point.
 Buyers considering the Escalade as an asset should factor in a steeper depreciation curve than the Yukon or a Toyota Land Cruiser.

-Buyers also consider the Escalade typically also consider the Toyota Land Cruiser, Nissan Patrol, and BMW X7.
+Buyers cross-shopping the Escalade typically also consider the Toyota Land Cruiser, Nissan Patrol, and BMW X7.
 The Land Cruiser and Patrol hold their value more strongly and carry strong regional off-road credibility, while the X7 competes on European refinement — the Escalade wins on interior technology and sheer visual drama.